terabithian007/InsaneCodingChallenge/README.md

 Your task is to implement this as an app/website using the language and framework of your choice.

-### Act 1 || Scene 2 [Back End]

-The launch of "Swords and Shields" was a huge success but once the COVID-19 lockdowns started, a lot of users started finding it really difficult to have someone to play the offline version of the game with.

-The next task is to make an online version of the game through which 2 friends can play against each other at the comfort/safety of their own homes.

-The design of the screens required for this is described in the [Act 1 || Scene 2](descriptions/act1scene2.pdf)

-You will need to use [sockets](https://socket.io/) to develop the multiplayer functionality.
-If you are not comfortable with sockets then you can figure out a combination of SSE and REST APIs to achieve this (Although sockets would be preferred).

-### Act 1 || Scene 3 [Databases]

-Once the online version of the game was released, users instantly fell in love with the feature and started playing 100's of matches everyday.
-As the number of games increased some of the players wanted a feature that allowed them to go through the results of their previous matches, bookmark the ones they liked and filter the results based on won/lost/bookmarked games.

-The next task is to build a database that stores the results(final board positions) of the previous matches, allows users to select the matches they liked and filter the results according to their needs.

-The design of the screens required for this is described in the [Act 1 || Scene 3](descriptions/act1scene3.pdf)

 ### Act 2 || Scene 1 [Front End - Game Variation]

 A month after the launch of the previous version, players started churning away from the game.
 A survey of the churned users pointed to a core problem that most of them were facing - "The game had become monotonous".